 This study looks at how the shape of protein in the brain affects disease.

-In Alzheimer’s disease (AD) and related neurodegenerative disorders, activation of the unfolded protein response (UPR) parallels the progression of clinical and pathological disease.
-However, the role of this in neurodegeneration in AD is unknown.
+In Alzheimer’s disease and related neurodegenerative disorders, activation of the unfolded protein response (UPR) parallels the progression of clinical and pathological disease.
+However, the role of this in neurodegeneration in Alzheimer's disease is unknown.
 This is a key gap in our understanding, which is potentially essential for developing new treatments for dementia.
-In AD-like mouse models, UPR over-activation causes reduced cerebral protein synthesis (CPS) rates, leading to synaptic failure and neurodegeneration.
+In mouse models, UPR over-activation causes reduced cerebral protein synthesis (CPS) rates, leading to synaptic failure and neurodegeneration.
 Critically, both genetic and pharmacological UPR manipulations that restore CPS rates prevent both neurodegeneration and clinical disease in AD-like mouse models.
-A key question, therefore, is whether UPR over activation in AD leads to reduced CPS rates.
-If so, then drugs targeting the UPR may be disease modifying in AD.
+A key question, therefore, is whether UPR over activation in Alzheimer's disease leads to reduced CPS rates.
+If so, then drugs targeting the UPR may be disease modifying in Alzheimer's disease.
 This study will provide essential ‘go-no go’ information to inform clinical trials with drugs targeting the UPR to prevent dementia.